awsdocs/iam-user-guide/doc_source/troubleshoot_general.md

 User: arn:aws:iam::123456789012:user/Diego is not authorized to perform: iam:DeleteVirtualMFADevice on resource: arn:aws:iam::123456789012:mfa/Diego with an explicit deny
 ```

 This could happen if someone previously began assigning a virtual MFA device to a user in the IAM console and then cancelled the process\.
-This creates an MFA device for the user in IAM but never activates it\.\.
+This creates an MFA device for the user in IAM but never activates it\.
 You must delete the existing MFA device before you can associate a new device with the user\.

 AWS recommends a policy that allows a user to delete their own virtual MFA device only if they are authenticated using MFA\.
 For more information, see [AWS: Allows MFA\-Authenticated IAM Users to Manage Their Own Credentials on the My Security Credentials Page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.